mhjort/trombi/README.md

 See example project here: [metrics-simulation](https://github.com/mhjort/trombi/tree/master/examples/metrics-simulation)

+[Here](youtube.com/watch?v=4yQw8aaA_DQ) is a presentation on how to test stateful applications with Trombi

 ### Tuning the test runner

 In load testing the goal is to generate load to the system under the test.
 However, sometimes the test runner can be also a bottleneck.